 The herbicide used is only effective against weeds that it comes into contact with, absorbing through the growth that is visible above ground level causing it to die.
 Weeds will eventually 'die-back' and the residue is removed through routine scheduled street cleaning.

 Weed control is undertaken by a specialist, qualified contractor.

 Using a suitable herbicide, similar to ordinary garden weed killer that won't harm humans, pets or the environment, weeds are sprayed providing the weather is not wet or windy.

 Conditions should be dry and calm when spraying the weed killer and wet weather may delay the treatment or make it less effective in some areas.

 Weed applications are generally undertaken via knap-sacking (use of a backpack containing the specialist herbicidal treatment) or through a mobile applicator.

 We undertake the treatment programme three times a year (usually spring, summer, and early autumn) to clear weeds and grass on all paved public highway surfaces.
 Each programme takes approximately five to six weeks to complete the entire network.
 Once sprayed, die-back will occur within 14 days, before the residue is removed through routine street cleaning activities.

-Neighbourhood Client Officers complete both announced and unannounced inspections of our specialist contractor throughout each application period, each year.
+Our officers complete both announced and unannounced inspections of our specialist contractor throughout each application period, each year.
 In addition, the contractor will undertake their own monitoring inspections.

-How we use glyphosate to control weeds
+How we use glyphosate